teolandon/tmux-hackernews/README.md

 ### Formatting
 The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
-Headlines are cut off at a character limit specified in the tmux user option `@headline-max-chars`.
+Headlines are cut off at a character limit specified in the tmux user option `@hackernews-max-chars`.

 Headlines to be shown are picked from the current top 30 stories in the frontpage every 2 hours by default, and cycle around until new ones get pulled,